 Parking lots are provided at all APG CYS facilities.
 Patrons are not authorized to park in the emergency lane outside the front entrances of the buildings.
 If you do not have handicapped markings (stickers/hang-tag) on your vehicle and are parked in a designated handicapped parking spot, you will be subject to receiving a ticket issued by the APG Police.
 Illegally parked cars will be ticketed by Garrison Police.

 Parents please protect our children: TURN OFF YOUR ENGINE.
-DO NOT LEAVE CHILDREN UNATTENDED IN PARKED CARS.
+DO NOT LEAVE CHILDREN UNATTENDED IN PARKED CARS as CYS WILL CALL THE MILITARY POLICE.
 PLEASE DRIVE SLOWLY IN AND AROUND PARKING AREAS.

 SECTION FOUR